Treewidth of Outer $k$-Planar Graphs: Upper bound on the treewidth of outer min- -planar graphs

-Lets orient every edge of $G$.
-Edges adjacent to the outer face are oriented clockwise, the other edges are oriented arbitrarily.
+We orient the edges of $G$ as follows.
+Edges incident to the outer face are oriented clockwise, while all other edges are oriented arbitrarily.
 Observe that every vertex of $G$ has at most two incoming edges.

 Now, we construct the tree decomposition $\mathcal{T} = (T_S, B)$ of the graph $G$.
-The bags of $\mathcal{T}$ are indexed by the vertices of $T_S$.
-We put vertices of $G$ into bags using the following rules. \begin{enumerate} \item For every outer vertex $v \in V(G_S)$, we put $v$ in the bag $B_v$. \item For every oriented edge $(x, y)$ of $G$, we put $x$ in the bag $B_y$. \item For every inner vertex $v \in V(G_S)$, lying on the edge $(x, y)$ of $G$, we put $x$ in the bag $B_v$. \item For every vertex $v \in V(G_S)$, every non-outer face $f$ adjacent to $v$ and every edge $e^*$ belonging to the path from $f^*$ to $f_o^*$ in $T_S^*$ that is dual to the edge $e$ of $G_S$ lying on the edge $(x, y)$ of $G$, we put $x$ in the bag $B_v$. \end{enumerate} Notice that, in rule 4, the edge $e$ is not in $E(T_S)$, so it is not an auxiliary edge, which implies that it is lying only on a single edge of $G$.
+The bags of $\mathcal{T}$ are indexed by the vertices of the spanning tree $T_S$.
+We place vertices of $G$ into bags using the following rules. \begin{enumerate} \item For every outer vertex $v \in V(G_S)$, we place $v$ into the bag $B_v$. \item For every oriented edge $(x, y)$ of $G$, we place $x$ into the bag $B_y$. \item For every oriented edge $(x, y)$ of $G$, and for every inner vertex $v \in V(G_S)$ lying on $(x, y)$, we place $x$ into the bag~$B_v$. \item For every inner face $f$ and every edge $e^*$ on the path from $f^*$ to $f_o^*$ in $T_S^*$, where $e$ lies on the edge $(x, y)$ of $G$, we place $x$ into the bag $B_v$ for each vertex $v$ incident to~$f$. \end{enumerate} Note that, in rule 4, the edge $e$ is not in $E(T_S)$, so it is not an auxiliary edge, which implies that it is lying only on a single edge of $G$.

 For every edge $(x, y)$ of $G$, by rules 1 and 2, the bag $B_y$ contains both $x$ and $y$.
-Also, every vertex of $G$ is present in some bag.
-So to prove that $\mathcal{T}$ is a proper tree decomposition of $G$ it is enough to prove that for every vertex $x \in V(G)$ the set $\{w: x \in B_w\}$ induces a connected subtree in $T_S$.
+Moreover, every vertex of $G$ is present in some bag.
+So, to prove that $\mathcal{T}$ is a tree decomposition of $G$, it suffices to show that for every vertex $x \in V(G)$, the set $\{w: x \in B_w\}$ induces a connected subtree in $T_S$.